Skip navigation

 Student Life & Housing

-The bicultural and bilingual learning community extends to all areas of the Hopkins-Nanjing Center—including the student dormitory.
-Students in the one-year certificate program who choose to live on campus are required to live in the student dormitory with a roommate–typically an international and Chinese student pairing.
+The bicultural and bilingual learning community extends to all areas of the Hopkins-Nanjing Center—including the student dormitory for students who choose to live on campus.
+Students in the one-year certificate program living on campus are required to reside in the student dormitory with a roommate–typically an international and Chinese student pairing.
 Students in the Master of Arts in International Studies (MAIS) program may choose to live without a roommate in a single dorm room.
 All rooms are equipped with a private bathroom and western amenities.
 If you plan to live with a spouse or dependent, you will be responsible for arranging your own off-campus housing.